redcatphp/strategy/README.md

 ### 6.6 Named instances

-One of Wire's most powerful features is Named instances.
+One of Ding's most powerful features is Named instances.
 Named instances allow different configurations of dependencies to be accessible within the application.
 This is useful when not all your application logic needs to use the same configuration of a dependency.

 For example, if you need to copy data from one database to another you'd need two database objects configured differently.
 With named instances this is possible: